🌡️ Monitor legacy analog systems with TinyML, Edge Impulse, and Blues Wireless. Learn more in our webinar on May 26th!

 Once instructed to do so, use the URL provided by the forwarder to open Edge Impulse Studio and start capturing data.

-In the "Record new data" form, make sure your device is selected, set a label for the gesture you plan to perform, and set the sample length to 10000 ms (10 seconds).
+In the Collect data form, make sure your device is selected, set a label for the gesture you plan to perform, and set the sample length to 10000 ms (10 seconds).
 Then, click "Start sampling".

 At this point, Edge Impulse Studio will send a message to the forwarder running on your computer and instruct it to capture a ten second sample from the accelerometer.
 Once the capture starts, perform a gesture you wish to classify repeatedly for the entire ten seconds.